 This conference utilizes an application system.
 Applications are being accepted on a rolling basis until the conference has reached capacity.
 To submit an application, click here.
 Accepted applicants who have been given a registration code may register for the conference.

-NCAPP is designed for POGIL practitioners to gather together and share ideas, challenges, and struggles regarding the use of POGIL in their classrooms.
-The format will include various types of participant-centered sessions where practitioners will be able to share their ideas for new POGIL activities, explore challenges related to using the POGIL format, and work with others to design new POGIL activities or methods of implementation.
-Participants will come away with new ideas for POGIL activities as well as new strategies for implementation, and new colleagues for collaborative projects.
+This conference is designed for POGIL practitioners of ALL levels to gather together and share ideas, challenges, and successes regarding the use of POGIL in their classrooms.
+The conference format will include various types of participant-centered sessions where practitioners will share their ideas for new POGIL activities, explore implementation strategies related to using the POGIL format, and work with others to design new POGIL activities or methods of implementation.
+Participants will leave with new ideas for POGIL activities, new strategies for implementation, and new colleagues for collaborative projects.

-Since the conference begins first thing Monday morning, participants should plan to arrive on campus on Sunday, June 23, 2019.
+Since the conference begins first thing Monday morning, participants should plan to arrive on campus on Sunday, June 25, 2023.
 The registration fee includes all lunches and dinners from Sunday dinner through Wednesday lunch.
-Campus housing is available for an additional cost and will be in a modern, air-conditioned, suite-style residence hall where participants will have private bedrooms and share a bathroom with no more than one other participant.
+Campus housing is available for an additional cost and will be in an air-conditioned residence hall where participants will have private bedrooms and share a bathroom with no more than one other participant.
 Accompanying breakfasts are included with the housing fee.